-\paragraph{Visual-linguistic grounding}\!is the identification of fine-grained relations between text phrases and corresponding image parts \citep{scene-grounding}.
+\paragraph{Visual-linguistic grounding}\!refers to the identification of fine-grained relations between text phrases and corresponding image parts \citep{scene-grounding}.
 Specialized models predict regions over images for a corresponding input phrase \citep{zeroground, cross-ground}.
 This objective has been combined with contrastive caption matching \citep{glip, align2ground}, and caption generation \citep{unitab}.
-The \gls{volta} model internally matches latent image-region and text-span representations \citep{volta}.
-In multi-modal text generative models, grounding has been included as an additional pretraining task \citep{unicode-vl, vl-bert, uniter}; alternatively grounding abilities can be unlocked with visual prompt learning \citep{michi}.
+The \textsc{VoLTA} model internally matches latent image-region and text-span representations \citep{volta}.
+In multi-modal text generative models, grounding has been included as an additional pretraining task \citep{unicode-vl, vl-bert, uniter} and can be unlocked with visual prompt learning \citep{michi}.
 At the intersect of grounding and explainability, \citet{gen_vis_expl} have generated textual explanations for vision models and have grounded them to input images \citep{ground_vis_expl, multimodal_expl}.
-In this paper, we do not optimize models to explicitly ground predictions, but aim at analyzing to which extent purely contrastively trained dual encoders already acquire this ability intrinsically.
+In this paper, we do not optimize models to explicitly ground predictions, but aim at analyzing to which extent purely contrastively trained dual encoders acquire this ability intrinsically.